iAmAndrewCarroll/401ops/lab/lab37.md

 For this part of the lab, access [TryHackMe Introduction to OWASP ZAP.](https://tryhackme.com/room/learnowaspzap)

+**fire up the following in terminal on class-36-39-security-dojo: `sudo bash /home/dojo/targets/juice-shop/start.sh` with credentials dojo / dojo**

+dojo IP: 10.0.2.23/24 the vm keeps dropping the connection and getting a new ip address

 - Complete TryHackMe’s tasks 4-10 using the Web Security Dojo.
 Document the things you learn in your submission for the day.
   - Tasks 1-3: These are not necessary since we’re using Web Security Dojo.
 Skip these steps.
   - Task 4: AJAX Spider is already installed in ZAP.
 Run AJAX Spider in conjunction with the original spider to perform a crawl of DVWA.
 Paste your AJAX Spider scan output in your submission.